oracle/docker-images/OracleDatabase/README.md

-	                  Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express) -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1) -v             The data volume to use for the database.
+	                  Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express) -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1) -e INIT_PARAMS:The Oracle Database initialization parameter to be added (default: "") -v             The data volume to use for the database.
 	                  Has to be owned by the Unix user "oracle" or set appropriately.
 	                  If omitted the database will not be persisted over container recreation.